On this page

 About the project

-The new homes will be modern, accessible, safe, secure and energy efficient with a five-star Green Star rating and a seven-star NaTHERS average rating.
+The new homes will be modern, accessible, safe, secure and energy efficient, with a 5-star Green Star rating and a 7-star NatHERS average rating.

-Community benefits of the project include:
+Benefits of the project include:

-- New open spaces
+- New shared open spaces

 - Buildings that are designed to make the most of the open space and public realm